Melbourne tram route 86: History

+Between May and November 2005, route 86 was temporarily extended to Waterfront City to replace a truncated section of route 48 between Central Pier and Waterfront City.
+During this time, the latter temporarily terminated at Market Street due to the closure and removal of the Flinders Street Overpass over King Street.
+The temporary arrangement ceased with the completion of works in November 2005.

-On 27 July 2008 route 30 and route 86 swapped termini, with route 30 terminating in Harbour Esplanade at Central Pier, and route 86 being extended to Waterfront City.
+On 27 July 2008, route 30 and route 86 swapped termini, with route 30 terminating in Harbour Esplanade at Central Pier, and route 86 extended to Waterfront City again, but on a permanent basis.

 In August 2008 route 86 was the first route to see tram based testing of the Myki ticketing system, using special services not open to normal fare-paying passengers.

 A project to improve access through platform stops, perform track and overhead renewal and improve speed and reliability on a 6.8 km section of route 86, along High Street and Plenty Road, between Westgarth Street, Westgarth and Albert Street, Reservoir commenced in 2011.

 In January 2016, route 86 began operating through the night on Fridays and Saturdays as part of the Night Network.

 In November 2016, E class trams commenced operation on the route.
 These trams are beneficial on the route which has the highest amount of superstop platforms of any route in Melbourne.